yshome-hb/WiringPi-HAI/documentation/english/functions.md

 }
 ```

 ### wiringPiI2CRead

-Simple device read.
+Simple read from I2C slave.
 Some devices accept data this way without needing to access any internal registers.

 ### wiringPiI2CReadReg8

-Reads an 8-bit data value into the device register indicated.
+Reads 8-bit data value from the device register.

 ### wiringPiI2CReadReg16

-Reads an 16-bit data value into the device register indicated.
+Reads 16-bit data value from the device register.

 ### wiringPiI2CReadBlockData

-...
+Reads specified byte data values from the device register.

 ### wiringPiI2CRawRead